haomiy/Smart-Bartender/dispenser-system/README.md

 \<End> must be 0xAA, although this can be changed if needed.

 ### Received from the system
-All commands sent to the system must be 6 bytes, and in
+All commands received from the system must be 6 bytes, and in
 the format of **\<Start> \<Response> \<Slot> \<Volume High Byte> \<Volume Low Byte> \<End>**

-Otherwise, it will be ignored.

-\<Start> must be 0x55, although this can be changed if needed.
+\<Start> will be 0x55, although this can be changed if needed.
 \<Response> will either be ACK or NAK, to indicate success or failure.
 \<Slot>, \<Volume High Byte>, and \<Volume Low Byte> will be the same ones sent to the system, for verification purposes.
-\<End> must be 0xAA, although this can be changed if needed.
+\<End> will be 0xAA, although this can be changed if needed.